- 'Easy to communicate with and reliable, the clerks take a tremendous attitude to their work' Chambers UK 2023

 - 'The very talented barristers here are known for their superior advocacy skills and their approachability.'
 Chambers UK 2017

 At QEB Hollis Whiteman, the provision of top-quality representation and the highest standard of client care are fundamental to us.

 If you have any queries or observations about our service the please contact our Senior Clerk, Chris Emmings.

 Contractual Terms and Fees

 Members of QEB Hollis Whiteman offer their services on the standard default terms issued by the Bar Council, which represents Barristers in England and Wales.
-These are known as the Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2012 (updated for GDPR in 2018).
+These are known as the Standard Conditions of Contract for the Supply of Legal Services by Barristers to Authorised Persons 2020.
 The contractual basis of instruction will normally be confirmed at the commencement of a matter.

 Our clerking team will agree fees on a case-by-case basis and are always pleased to discuss charging structures and payment schedules.
 Our aim is to be transparent and fair in our fee negotiation at all times.

 Regulation and Basis of Trading

 QEB Hollis Whiteman and our Barristers, who practise as Sole Traders, are regulated by the Bar Standards Board (BSB).
 Barristers are governed by the BSB Code of Conduct which can be found in part two of the BSB’s Handbook which can be viewed here.

 Professional Indemnity Insurance